 Zadziorny is the company’s newest recruit.
 Most of this comrades are helping him learn the ropes.
 But Szczęściarz sees in the young hedgehog the opportunity to lord it over someone.
 But whatever happens, Zadziorny tries to keep up a positive attitude.
 He frequently writes home about his adventures in the KOP, glowing about “the military life.”

 Kasia teaches grammar school in Stołpce, the border town closest to company headquarters.
 She moved to the area after the borders between Poland and Belarus were redrawn, because she sees it as her duty to help the Byelorussian children integrate into Polish culture.
 Whether that’s a good or a bad thing remains to be seen.
 But politics aside, Kasia’s first priority is the well being of her students.

-You’ll meet other characters along the way, but I don’t want to spoil anything as the story develops!
+You’ll meet other characters along the way–refugees, soldiers, smugglers.
+But I don’t want to spoil anything!
+Go read!

 Ranks in the KOP

 Below is a chart showing the rank system, to help readers understand who reports to whom in the comic.

 The top three ranks are officers; the rest are enlisted ranks.
 There are some Polish military ranks that are not represented in the comic, and others that would not have been current in the KOP of the 1920s.